 Medical malpractice lawsuits, on the other hand, focus on the negligence of medical professionals.
 Doctors and other medical professionals may be liable for medical malpractice if their treatment fell below the standard of care applied in the industry.
 For example, a medical malpractice lawsuit may be appropriate if the surgeon received inadequate training before using a da Vinci Surgical Robot, or if the surgeon improperly used a surgical robot.

 If you were injured during a da Vinci procedure, you're probably facing painful corrective surgeries and substantial medical bills.
 A product liability lawsuit can help patients receive compensation for any medical costs, lost wages, and pain and suffering that result from da Vinci complications.
-Since product liability is a complicated area of the law, it's in your best interests to contact an experienced attorney for a free claim evaluation before deciding on a course of action.
+Since product liability is a complicated area of the law, it's in your best interests to contact an experienced product liability attorney for assistance.